 Double tax treaties

-In the UK, there are several competition authorities:
+In the UK, there are currently two principal competition authorities:

 Restrictive agreements and practices